ajeyln/java-learning-and-documentation/basic/README.md

 ## <a name="casting"></a>Type Casting

-Type casting is when you assign a value of one primitive data type to another type and there are two types of casting:
+Type casting is when we assign a value of one primitive data type to another type and there are two types of casting:

 * Widening Casting (automatically) - converting a smaller type to a larger type size **byte -> short -> char -> int -> long -> float -> double** and it is done automatically <br />